KarMiles/polish-girl-painting/README.md

 ### **Feature 1.
 Navigation bar**

 Navigation bar is present on top of the screen on all pages of the site.
 Aim of this feature is that the user always has access to easy navigation across the site without the need to use browser navigation features, e.g. 'back' button.
 The navigation bar consists of two parts: the main navigation bar and secondary bar below.
 The main bar contains links to Home page, search bar, My Account and Bag with submenu with links to the sections of the site: Gallery, Blog and About.
-The secondary bar contains a link to the highlights and in case user chooses Galery in the main navigation bar it lists categories of products.
-The list of categories works as an aditional navigation bar, allowing the user to filter through the products shown in the Gallery.
+The secondary bar contains a link to the highlights and in case user chooses Galleryin the main navigation bar it lists categories of products.
+The list of categories works as an additional navigation bar, allowing the user to filter through the products shown in the Gallery.
 List of categories can be edited by owner in Admin page.

 **Responsive design**